Dioooooooooooooooo/Lexi/.serena/memories/tanstack-query-architecture-patterns.md

 8. **Token storage happens in mutation onSuccess, not stores**
 9. **User data lives in query cache, not stores**
 10. **If it talks to the server, it goes through TanStack Query**
+11. **EACH MUTATION DOES ONE THING** - No chaining unrelated API calls

 ## Validation Questions